I Know What Boys Like: Appearances in pop culture

 The Waitresses' version of the song appeared on the soundtrack of the 1987 film I Was a Teenage Zombie.

 The song was used for the opening of the episode entitled "Monster" (S1 E10) that was the season and series finale of Lucy, the Daughter of the Devil.

 VH1 named the song the 82nd greatest one-hit wonder of all-time in 2002 as well as the 34th greatest one-hit wonder of the 1980s in 2009.

 The song was performed in the second season of Glee by Ashley Fink's character, Lauren.

 The Waitresses' version of the song appeared on the soundtrack of the films The Last American Virgin (1982) and Thanksgiving (2023).

 In the Family Guy episode "Boys Do Cry", Herbert sings this song while auditioning to be the new church organist, the lyrics doubling as a reference to him being a pedophile.

 In the movie Hercules Returns, Machismo sings this song while riding his horse, Cyril, the lyrics being an allusion to his homosexuality.

 Cover versions

 The Party covered the song for their EP, In The Meantime, In Between Time.

 A version by British female pop duo Shampoo reached No. 42 on the UK Singles Chart in September 1996.

+In the 2008 comedy The House Bunny, Katharine McPhee, Kat Dennings, Rumer Willis & Emma Stone perform the song.

-Teen Beach Movie features the song Like Me, in which the song is covered in the chorus.
+The 2013 Disney Channel Original Movie, Teen Beach Movie features the song Like Me, in which the song is covered in the chorus.